13 Crucial Criteria for Your Agency’s Developer Hiring Process

 Similarly, a personality test could shed light on whether the candidate is open to new experiences, something that’s needed in the world of IT.

-What To Look for During the Developer Hiring Process #7: Cybersecurity Knowledge
+What To Look for During the Developer Hiring Process #7: Preparedness

 What To Look for During the Developer Hiring Process #8: Program Language Proficiency

-Of course a good developer will be well suited for the computer programming languages your company uses.
+Of course a good developer will be well suited for the computer programming languages your agency uses or your clients use.

 Whether you’re hiring a front-end developer, a back-end developer, or a full-stack jack-of-all-trades, this is a core quality that your applicant needs.